-If you’re a working LVN considering boosting your career by earning your RN degree online, you should know that LVN to RN bridge programs in Texas are more flexible than ever as more schools implement hybrid and online learning.
-These options are especially suitable for working LVNs who might find it hard to fit a standard class load into their busy schedule.
+If you’re a working LVN considering boosting your career by earning your RN degree, you should know that LVN to RN bridge programs in Texas are more flexible than ever as more schools implement hybrid and online learning options.
+These options are especially suitable for working LVNs who might find it hard to fit a standard class load into their already busy schedules.

-Coursework for these programs often occurs in the evenings and sometimes includes interactive labs or simulations.
+Classes (and, in some cases, interactive labs and practice simulations) are often scheduled in the evenings.
 Several Texas LVN to RN programs offer online academic study and require that students complete hands-on components of the program, such as clinical rotations, in person.
-Some schools may require on-campus visits, while others may offer other options more conducive to your current work situation.
-See our main LVN to RN page for more information on how these programs work and what to expect.
+Some schools additionally require on-campus visits, while others offer other options more conducive to better accommodate working LVNs.
+See EduMed’s main LVN to RN page for more information on how these programs work and what to expect.

 LVN to BSN vs. LVN to RN Online in Texas: Which Bridge Program Is Right for You?